PoterekM/php-readme/README.md

 ## Support and contact details
 _Please feel free to contact me directly via e-mail at poterekm@gmail.com if you have any questions, comments, ideas, or feedback.
-Also, I invite you to feel empowered to make any changes to this repository by forking it and making changes accordingly._
+Also, I invite you to feel empowered to make any changes to this repository by forking it and making changes accordingly.
+Unfortunately, I had a difficult time downloading MAMP on my computer so the best I can say to you is what you always hear when a developer doesn't know something: "I'm sure you'll figure it out!"_

 ## Known Bugs
-* This program has yet to be tested on non-programmers to determine if it is user friendly for a variety of users.
+* This program has yet to be tested on non-programmers to determine if it is user friendly for a variety of users with varied computer experience and knowledge.

 ### License